 Each person who works within this church community will agree to abide by this policy and the guidelines established by this church.

-Contact details for help and advice:
+Other contact details for help and advice:

 Diocesan Safeguarding Team